Skip to main content

 How much it can cost ultimately depends on the education you’ve already earned, and how many courses you need to earn the education required to sit for certification in the specialty of your choosing.
 RNs who hold an ADN/ASN have a longer journey ahead than those who have already earned an MSN.

 Our school offers a consistent tuition rate for our NP-related programs in terms of cost per credit.
-Each of our nurse practitioner specializations, both MSN and post master’s certificate programs, currently cost $735 per credit.
-You can use our Tuition Wizard to find more details about the total cost of attending Herzing University.
+You can use our Tuition Wizard to find more details about the total cost of attending Herzing University and enrolling in one of our nurse practitioner specializations.

 Remember, tuition is not just an expense—it’s an investment in yourself and your future.
 Going from RN to NP can represent a potentially significant increase in salary and additional career opportunities in advanced practice nursing.